wfreibe/exchange-ft/README.md

 # Allplan Exchange FT API (Lumen PHP Framework)

-run #composer install to get also the vendor folder
+1) run #composer install to get also the vendor folder

+2) How to connect to apache container?
+    `docker exec -ti xxxxxxxxx bash`

 ## Official Documentation